SuperTapood/Cudheart/roadmap.md

 - [ ] find a way to package this as a lib file
 - [ ] add more bitwise function variation
 - [ ] sort includes and methods
+- [ ] make assert match shape uniform for both vector and matrix
 - [ ] mass test and time
 - [ ] maybe add matrix and vector ops ndarray compatibility?
 - [ ] add operator overloads to both complex and string type